curityio/angular-assisted-token-website/README.md

 ## More Help with Angular CLI

-To get more help on the Angular CLI, use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## More Information